-Intramurals are an integral part of our physical education program.
+Intramurals are an integral part of our physical education program at the Junior High level.
 Students who participate in Intramurals have the opportunity to:

 - 1. Improve physical fitness and skill development. - 2.
 Improve social skills. - 3.
 Utilize the lunch hour effectively. - 4.
 Participate in special events and have some fun!